 Rules and regulations About the Student Charter

 The Student Charter describes what you, as a student, can expect of HAN and what HAN expects of you.
 It explains the rules about things like tuition fees, the quality of education, examinations, student facilities, personal data, acceptable and unacceptable behavior, and much more.

 Do you wish to exercise a right, like an objection or appeal procedure?
 Only the Dutch version of the Student Charter is legally binding.
 Go to Dutch page for documents in Dutch.

 Regulations about Legal protection and complaints procedures

-This is the general part of the Student Charter, which applies all HAN students.
+The above documents form the general part of the Student Charter.
+This general part applies to all HAN students.
 Each degree program also has a Degree Statute (DS).
 You can find that on the Practical Info page of your degree program.
 Part of this Degree Statute is the Education and Examination Regulations (EER).